zihzhan/microsoft-graph-docs/api-reference/beta/resources/teamsappinstallation.md

 ---
 title: "teamsAppInstallation resource type"
-description: "A teamsApp installed in a team, a chat or a user's personal scope. "
+description: "A teamsApp installed in a team, a chat, or a user's personal scope. "
 author: "clearab"
 doc_type: resourcePageType
 localization_priority: Normal